Frost Advisory Issued Until 9AM for Washtenaw County - The Sun Times News

-A Frost Advisory has been issued with minor severity for parts of southeast Michigan, including Midland, Bay, Huron, and surrounding counties, effective from midnight tonight until 9 AM EDT Thursday.
-Residents should expect temperatures as low as 33 degrees, which may lead to frost formation and pose a risk to sensitive outdoor vegetation if not properly covered.
+A Frost Advisory has been issued for portions of southeast Michigan, including Midland, Bay, Huron, Saginaw, and surrounding areas, effective from midnight tonight until 9 AM EDT on Friday.
+Residents should prepare for temperatures as low as 33 degrees, which may result in frost formation and could harm sensitive outdoor vegetation if left uncovered.

 * WHAT…Temperatures as low as 33 will result in frost formation.